chat-gpt-assistant/assistant-back/README.md

 cd assistant-back
 ```

-2. Update the `application.yml` or `application.properties` file with your MongoDB connection details, OpenAI API key, and any other configurations you need.
+2. Update the `application-local.yml` and/or `application-docker.yml` file with your MongoDB connection details, OpenAI API key, and any other configurations you need.

-3. For production, create an `application-prod.yml` file in the `src/main/resources` folder with your production configurations, like the example provided above.
+3. For production, update the `application-prod.yml` file in the `src/main/resources` folder with your production configurations.

 4. Build the project.